ucldc/ingest_deploy/README.md

 * Query CouchDB using this URL syntax.
 Replace the key parameter with the key for the collection: `https://52.10.100.133/couchdb/ucldc/_design/all_provider_docs/_view/by_provider_name_count?key=%2226189%22`
 * Results in the "value" parameter indicate the total number of metadata records harvested; this should align with the expected results.
 * If you have results, continue with QA checking the collection in CouchDB and Solr.
 * If there are no results, you will need to troubleshoot and re-harvest.
+See <b>What to do when harvests fail</b> section for details.

 ### 4. QA check collection in CouchDB